Do you have Breast Ptosis?

 What causes Breast ptosis?

-Generally breast ptosis is just natural effect of ageing however cigarette smoking, number of pregnancies, body mass index, large cup size, and significant weight gain or loss can contribute to the rate that your breasts drop and the degree of ptosis.
+Generally, breast ptosis is just a natural effect of ageing however cigarette smoking, number of pregnancies, body mass index, large cup size, and significant weight gain or loss can contribute to the rate that which your breasts drop and the degree of ptosis.

 How do you categorise Breast ptosis?